Flamingo: a Visual Language Model for Few-Shot Learning: Experiments

-\paragraph{Vision encoder pretraining.} We evaluate the effect of different pretraining on the vision conditioning and the text generating part of the models.
-Results are given in row \textbf{(x)} of Table~\ref{tab:ablation-table}.
-We first compare our NFNet-F6 vision module, trained with a contrastive vision-language objective on our data mixture (details in Appendix~\ref{app:contrastive}), to the publicly available CLIP~\citep{clip} model\footnote{\url{https://github.com/openai/CLIP}} based on the ViT-L/14~\citep{dosovitskiy2020image} backbone architecture.
-Our model has a $+7\%$ advantage on the CLIP ViT based model, which highlights the importance of picking a powerful vision backbone.
-Indeed, we hypothesize that this improvement is likely due to our better contrastive model compared to CLIP (as shown in Section~\ref{sec:exp-contrastive}).
-This trend is also confirmed when we switch to a smaller NFNet-F0 backbone (that is worse than our NFNet-F6 and CLIP when looking at the contrastive evaluation) as it incurs a $9.5\%$ decrease in performance.

-\paragraph{Language model pretraining.} To measure the importance of text pretraining, we compare the performance of using a frozen decoder-only Transformer either pretrained on MassiveText (our main model) or pretrained on the C4 dataset~\citep{t5} (row \textbf{(xi)} of Table~\ref{tab:ablation-table}).
-Using the C4 dataset (which is smaller and less filtered than MassiveText) for training leads to a significant loss in performance ($-5.9\%$ overall).
-We note that the performance notably decreases for tasks that involve more language understanding such as visual question answering tasks (OKVQA, VQAv2 and MSVDQA) while it remains on par for tasks that do not require much language abilities (ImageNet or Kinetics).
-This highlights the importance of pretraining the LM on a high quality text-only dataset.
+\paragraph{Language model pretraining.} To measure the importance of text pretraining, we compare the performance of using a frozen decoder-only Transformer either pretrained on MassiveText (our main model) or pretrained on the C4 dataset~\citep{t5} (row \textbf{(iv)} of Table~\ref{tab:ablation-table-appendix}).
+Using the C4 dataset (which is smaller and less filtered than MassiveText) for training leads to a significant loss in performance ($-7.9\%$ overall).
+We note that the performance notably decreases for tasks that involve more language understanding such as visual question-answering tasks (OKVQA, VQAv2 and MSVDQA) while it remains on par for tasks that do not require as much language understanding (COCO, VATEX).
+This highlights the importance of pretraining the LM on a high-quality text-only dataset.